Becoming a Librarian

 The ALA Scholarship Program -- http://www.ala.org/scholarships -- assists students pursuing the master's degree in library science.

-Also check for the ALA publication, Straight from the Stacks: A First Hand Guide to Careers in Library and Information Science by Laura Townsend Kane.
+Also check for the ALA publication, Working in the Virtual Stacks: The New Library and Information Science by Laura Townsend Kane.
 This title is on the public Library Careers list at WorldCat.org, which you can use to see which books on librarianship are available at your local public library, by searching on your zip code.